 Buffett likes to say this his preferred holding period is "forever," and AmEx is one of the premier examples.
 Berkshire entered its initial stake in the credit card company in 1963, when a struggling AmEx badly needed capital.
 Buffett obliged, getting favorable terms on his investment.
 He has played the role of white knight many times over the years, including during the 2008 financial crisis, as a means to get stakes in good companies at a discount.
 (Think: Goldman Sachs and Bank of America.)

 No one would've been surprised if Buffett had trimmed his AXP position sometime during the course of 2020.
-After all, Berkshire has been dumping financial stocks all year, and he even trimmed his stakes in payments processors during Q2.
+After all, Berkshire dumped financial stocks all year, and he even trimmed his stakes in payments processors during Q2.

 American Express is both.
-And yet the position remains fully intact three quarters into 2020.
+And yet the position remained fully intact across the year.